Homeowner’s Safety Guide: Tips for New Parents, Seniors, First-Time Homeowners, and Families in Disaster-Prone Areas

 If you’re making any changes to your new home, use caution.
 Although tempting to start drilling and hanging your favorite wall décor, be careful not to drill into sensitive components.
 For example, pipes, wires or duct work remain behind the walls.

 If you’re a new parent, childproofing may be on your mind, especially after your child begins to become more mobile.
 As toddlers learn and grow, they remain clumsy and suffer through bruises, cuts, and scrapes.
 As a result, these tips help make your home a safe and nurturing environment for your child.

 Ensure any products purchased for your child's bedroom (or throughout the home) meet safety standards and regulations.
 The Consumer Product Safety Commission (CPSC) provides information on regulations, laws, and standards for a plethora of consumer products, including products for babies and children.
 The CPSC is also a valuable resource to bookmark to check for product safety recalls and safety alerts as well as to find information on how to obtain a refund or replacement for recalled products.

-Note that there are both mandatory and voluntary standards, and they’re often changing as new safety risks are identified and new products introduced, requiring regular standardization updates.
+Note that there are both mandatory and voluntary standards, and they're often changing as new safety risks are identified and new products introduced, requiring regular standardization updates.
 Mandatory standards are required by law.
 Conversely, generally voluntary standards are considered as measures that enhance the safety of products.
 However, products may be sold in the U.S. that do not meet these standards.
-As a general rule of thumb, products meeting both mandatory and voluntary standards are safer than those that comply only with mandatory requirements.
+As a general rule of thumb, products meet both mandatory and voluntary standards are safer than those that comply only with mandatory requirements.